 Why does bad world news affect us?

-On a planet with about seven billion people, it’s really easy to feel disconnected.
-But when a world tragedy strikes, feelings of worry, sadness and grief are more common than you’d think.
+On a planet with almost eight billion people, it’s really easy to feel disconnected.
+But when a world tragedy strikes, feelings of worry, sadness and grief are more common than you might think.

-Our personal reactions to bad world news are also based on biology.
 When we see upsetting information, our bodies react by releasing stress hormones to deal with the negative emotions.
+As news outlets can also be skewed towards reporting bad news over good news, this can create long-term negative effects on our wellbeing.

 How can I cope with bad world news?